Dzsek/zoneCommander/README.md

 ## Constructor

+### ZoneCommander:new(parameters)

 Handles everything related to a single Zone.
 You will need to create one of these for each Zone you want in your mission.

-`exampleZone = ZoneCommander:new(parameters)`

 The parameters table should have the following format: